How the wives of country music stars created their own powerful — sometimes controversial — Instagram empires

 “[At] bigger radio stations, it’s a big risk for your career to speak out against artists,” he said, even though in this case, he didn’t mention Jason Aldean.
 But he said he was deeply concerned about Brittany Aldean spreading misinformation to her nearly 2 million followers: “It’s very irresponsible.”

-Given country music’s stance on uncomfortable topics — avoid them at all costs — it’s unlikely that male artists will see consequences if their spouses make headlines for controversial statements.
+Given country music’s stance on uncomfortable topics — avoid them at all costs — it’s unlikely male artists will see consequences if their spouses make headlines for controversial statements.
 Country radio, the driving force of the genre that typically prioritizes male singers, isn’t likely to bail on hitmakers such as Jason Aldean and Florida Georgia Line.
 Aldean didn’t openly support or condemn his wife’s post, but he did share another meme questioning the legitimacy of the 2020 presidential election results.
 Any backlash from radio staffers, such as giving him fewer promotional opportunities, probably would be a more subtle shift over time.

 Since Instagram took down her baseless antifa post, Brittany Aldean has mostly stopped posting anything explicitly political and has turned her attention to a new beauty project.
 (Her first ad for a line of clip-in hair extensions stars — who else? — her husband.)
 But in a video posted shortly after the Capitol attack, she criticized the social media platform for removing the content: “It’s getting so ridiculous the filters you put on everyone that’s against your narrative.”
 A representative for the Aldeans did not respond to a question about whether Brittany Aldean was asked to stop posting about politics, but the timing is telling.